 Baking artisan breads and pastries for 20 years, Gettysburg Baking Company makes their products in the same style you see in villages in Europe.
 They have a broad range of focaccias, loaves, and cookies, along with soups, salads, and sandwiches.

 In addition to a flaky croissant and rich herbed boursin cheese, we sampled their flavorful cucumber gazpacho, which could not have been a better antidote to the heat and humidity of the day.
 I wish I had thought to bring a vat of it home.

 Garryowen Irish Pub

-Garryowen is one of seven stops I visited with the fabulous Savor Gettysburg food tour, so I tried something I would never order otherwise – the shepherd’s pie.
+Garryowen is one of seven stops we visited with the fabulous Savor Gettysburg food tour, so we tried something we would never order otherwise – the shepherd’s pie.
 The meat was juicy and the mashed potatoes were well-seasoned.
-And thanks to the individual portions we had, I didn’t need a nap afterward.
+And thanks to the individual portions we had, we didn’t need a nap afterward.

 Inn at Herr Ridge

 Established in 1815, the Inn at Herr Ridge was both a stop on the Underground Railroad and the first confederate hospital during the Civil War.
 Today, its purposes are a bit more modern, functioning as a boutique hotel and upscale restaurant.
 The Inn focuses on farm-to-table fare often paired with wines from its world-class cellar.

 My dinner included a pureed four-onion soup with chive creme, which is one of the best appetizers I’ve ever had, followed by a fall-off-the-bone braised chicken leg and thigh.
 When a restaurant’s chicken dish is worth writing about, you know you’ve found a special place.